CodePushGo/website/src/content/blog/en/open-source-vs-proprietary-app-update-solutions.md

 ### Price Breakdown

-Open-source tools, like Capacitor Live Update, are free to use but require developer time for maintenance.
+Open-source tools, like React Native Live Update, are free to use but require developer time for maintenance.
 On the other hand, proprietary platforms, such as Microsoft Intune, charge $6–$250 per user per month, which includes professional support and scalability options [\[1\]](https://www.heavybit.com/library/article/open-source-vs-proprietary).

 | Cost Factor | Open Source | Proprietary |
 | --- | --- | --- |